yining1023/curriculum/FriendlyMachineLearning.md

 * **Transfer Learning**: Transfer learning is a research problem in machine learning that focuses on storing knowledge gained while solving one problem and applying it to a different but related problem.
 * **KNN**: k-nearest neighbors algorithm.
 [Read more](https://en.wikipedia.org/wiki/K-nearest_neighbors_algorithm)

-#### 3) Prerequisites
-The exercise is very beginner-friendly, and doesn't require too much coding experience.
-But a basic understanding of HTML, CSS, Javascript is helpful.

 ## Exercise Descriptions
 Exercise: How to use KNN to build a Teachable Machine